Atheneowski/Atheneowski/README.md

 - Perfecting my sourdough game 🍞 (my starter has traveled with air from the West Coast, East Coast, and the Mediterranean)
 - Exploring the Pacific Northwest 🌲
 - Crocheting cozy creations 🧶
-- Collecting first-edition Pokémon 151 cards 🎮
+- Collecting first-edition Pokémon 151 cards Scarlet & Violet 🎮

 ---